-The capital managed by the Group's management includes equity and preferences shares series C, classified as non-current financial liabilities as of December 31, 2020 and further converted on February 5, 2021.
-As such, managed capital consists of ordinary shares, preference shares of series A and B, as well as repurchased own shares and options as of year-ended December 31, 2021.
+The capital managed by the Group's management includes equity.
+As such, managed capital consists of ordinary shares, preference shares of series A and B, as well as repurchased own shares and options as of year-ended December 31, 2022.
 For the amounts please refer to respective Note 15 Share capital, of these consolidated financial statements.
 There are no externally imposed capital management requirements (such as covenants or similar).